Pulmonary Hypertension and Thromboembolic disease

 Group 1 – Pulmonary Arterial Hypertension (PAH)

-PH caused by disease of the pulmonary arteries, which become narrowed or stiff.
-This increases resistance for the right ventricle, eventually leading to failure.
-PAH can be idiopathic, inherited, or related to conditions like HIV or systemic sclerosis.
+PH caused by pathology of the smallest pulmonary arteries, which become narrowed or stiff.
+This remodelling increases the resistance of the vascular bed, where the right ventricle has to work against, eventually leading to right heart failure.
+PAH can be idiopathic, inherited or related to conditions like HIV or systemic sclerosis.

 Group 2 – PH due to Left Heart Disease